pyamsoft/git-ssh/README.md

 Configuration files are just plain ssh_config files that have, by default, a
 couple of options preset.
 The config files apply by default to all hosts and
-have a specific IdentityFile noted.
-The IdentitiesOnly option is on, meaning
+have a specific `IdentityFile` noted.
+The `IdentitiesOnly` option is on,
-that only the IdentityFile specified can be used.
-One can override these
+meaning that only the `IdentityFile` specified can be used.
+One can override
-settings via the --ssh-args command line option.
+these settings via the --ssh-args command line option, or by editing the

-CONFIG files are by default searched for in the
+generated config file directly (which are just plain SSH config files).

-${config_dir} location, which defaults to
+CONFIG files are by default searched for in the `${config_dir}` location, which defaults to `${XDG_CONFIG_HOME}/git-ssh`
-$XDG_CONFIG_HOME/git-ssh.
 This directory is not created by default.

 ## Usability

-To make git-ssh more friendly to the git user, the following can be performed
+To make `git-ssh` more friendly to the `git` user, the following can be performed
 in the shell to allow for shell completion among other nice things:
 ```
 alias git="/path/to/git-ssh"
 ```
-This will make all calls to git resolve first to git-ssh in the interactive
+This will make all calls to `git` resolve first to `git-ssh` in the interactive
 shell.
 If you wish to take this a step further, you can create a symlink to
-git-ssh in your path before git itself is resolved, and then any program
+`git-ssh` in your path before git itself is resolved, and then any program
-which expects git will now work with git-ssh.
+which expects `git` will now work with `git-ssh`.

-Note that overriding the environment to resolve first to git-ssh when calling
+*Note* that overriding the environment to resolve first to `git-ssh` when calling
-git may pose a security risk in unforseen situations.
+`git` may pose a security risk in unforseen situations.
 This project does not
 guarantee the safety or stability of the system in the event that the
-environment is overrideen to use git-ssh for all git related calls
+environment is overrideen to use `git-ssh` for all git related calls.

 If you do not want to replace the normal resolution for a call to `git` you
 can instead call git with the following: